-Prereq: Undergraduate: Concurrent enrollment in ARTGR 370, ARTGR 371 or ARTGR 470 Graduate: graduate enrollment in College of Design
+Prereq: Undergraduate: Junior or senior standing in the graphic design program Graduate: Graduate enrollment in College of Design

 Analysis and application of scientific, systematic, and non-traditional problem-solving and problem-seeking techniques.

 ARTGR 477: Graphic Design Practicum

 Prereq: Concurrent enrollment in ARTGR 370, ARTGR 371, or ARTGR 470 Graphic design outreach and problem solving.
 Individual and group projects for non-profit clients selected by the instructor.